Am3ra/digital-garden-jekyll-template/_notes/laymans-ai-summary.md

 topic: [[short trek]] [[deep learning]]

 This is a short summary for the latest breakthroughs and applications for deep learning (precursor for AI) techniques.
 I will divide them in three broad types: Computer Vision,  Natural Language Processing (NLP), and Others.
+Check it out on my linkedin!

 A great resource for learning and keeping up-to-date about this topic is [Two Minute Papers on Youtube](https://www.youtube.com/c/K%C3%A1rolyZsolnai/videos).